joshembling/laragenie/README.md

 php artisan cache:clear
 ```

-- Likewise, if you get a 404 response and a Saloon exception when trying any of the four options, it's likely you do not have a non-serverless Pinecone database set up.
+- Likewise, if you get a 404 response and a Saloon exception when trying any of the four options, it's likely you do not have a non-serverless Pinecone database set up and are using a Laragenie version prior to 1.1.
 Please see [OpenAI and Pinecone](#openai-and-pinecone).

 ## Changelog